-Imagine, it is minus 25°F on a winter morning, yet no heating is required for your prefab tiny house.
+Imagine, it is minus 25°F on a winter morning, yet no heating is required for your high-tech tiny house.
 That means not only substantial savings, but nearly zero energy, zero waste, and zero water (what’s known as a triple-zero living).
-The green-living crown would rejoice to hear about non-existing carbon footprint for this hi-tech tiny dwelling.
+The green-living crown would rejoice to hear about a non-existing carbon footprint for this hi-tech tiny dwelling.
 Built to the Passive House Standards, the 83-square-foot home (that’s really tiny!) needs no active heating or cooling systems, even in extreme weather conditions.

 Minimal boxy form and open floor plan design make this prefab tiny home suitable for a myriad of uses from scientific research in remote forests to suburban backyard sauna.
 Mirrored glass walls protect your privacy and offer full-height views. while triple-pane insulation would bring energy consumption to a minimum.
 The walls also have a UV-reflective coating to protect against bird and animal collisions—how thoughtful!

 This Tiny Custom Retreat has three models with identical exteriors and alternative interior layouts.
 The Bed + Bath model has built-in sofa/bed with storage underneath, toilet, sink, shower, refrigerator, and induction cooktop.
 The Basic model features a flexible open floor plan perfect as an art studio, music room, meditation space, office, or general living space adaptable to any future needs.
 The Sauna model has built-in wood benches and a sauna heater.

 The transportable design fits on a standard trailer and will have a minimal impact on the land.

 4. Amazing Big Goes Small with an Off-grid Tiny House